How do I check my coding notice?

 You may come across the following letters in tax codes:

-- L – you might find this at the end of your tax code if you are entitled to the basic personal allowance, for example, 1185L;
+- L – you might find this at the end of your tax code if you are entitled to the basic personal allowance, for example, 1250L;

-M – you might find this at the end of your tax code if your spouse or civil partner has transferred £1,185 of their personal allowance to you using the marriage allowance;
+M – you might find this at the end of your tax code if your spouse or civil partner has transferred £1,250 of their personal allowance to you using the marriage allowance.
+Although this is not strictly an extra allowance in your hands, this adjustment to your code number should produce a similar effect;

 - S – from 6 April 2016 you should find this at the start of your tax code if you are a Scottish taxpayer.
 This allows an allocation of the total tax paid to be made to the Scottish government.